mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

 # MaxInfo Plugin
 The maxinfo plugin is a special router plugin similar to the one used for implementing the server side component of the MaxAdmin interface.
-The plugin is designed to return data regarding the internals of MaxScale, it provides an information schema approach to monitoring the internals of MaxScale itself.
+The plugin is designed to return data regarding the internals of MariaDB MaxScale, it provides an information schema approach to monitoring the internals of MariaDB MaxScale itself.

 The plugin is capable of returning data in one of two ways, either as MySQL result sets or as JSON encoded data.
 The choice of which mechanism used to return the data is determined by the type of the request the router receives.
 If a MySQL command is received then the router will return the results as a MySQL result set, if an HTTP request is received then the data will be returned as a JSON document.